bidfx/bidfx-api-py/DEVELOPMENT.md

 ### Code formatting

 The Python source code is pretty formatted for consistency using [Black](https://github.com/psf/black).
-You can trigger a manual reformat by typing `make pretty` which runs `back` over all source files.
+You can trigger a manual reformat by typing `make pretty` which runs `Black` over all source files.
 You can also configure your IDE to reformat each Python file as it is saved.